devevangel/my-virtual-pet/README.md

   1. Download the zip folder
   2. Unzip the folder
-  3. open the folder in your terminal
+  3. Open the folder in your terminal
   4. Run `npm install` to start the app.
   5. Run `npm start` to start the app.
   6. Open `http://localhost:8080` in your web browser.